Sycamore State Park: History

 The first inhabitants of the area were the Adena Native Americans who resided in Ohio around 800 B.C. to 700 A.D.
 Evidence of their presence can be seen at the ceremonial mound found in the park.
-In the mid to late 1700s, the area became a stronghold of the Miami (tribe) and Shawnee tribes.
+In the mid to late 1700s, the area became a stronghold of the Miami and Shawnee tribes.
 After General Anthony Wayne’s defeat of the tribes at the Battle of Fallen Timbers, the Greenville Treaty of 1795 stripped the Native Americans of their lands.
 In less than a year following the signing of the treaty, the first settlers arrived.

 Settlers were attracted to this area because of the fertile soil.
 When the Miami-Erie Canal was completed in 1829, the area became quite prosperous.
 Underlying the rich fertile soils were vast beds of gravel and sand providing excellent materials for road making.
 Hundreds of miles of roads were built in the county with these materials making it one of the most accessible during the state's infancy.

 At one time, the land comprising Sycamore State Park was purchased by a development corporation to build a housing project.
 When the corporation was unable to complete the construction, the lands were offered to the state of Ohio.
 Sycamore was dedicated as a state park in November 1979.